Nuclear-Electronic Quantum Dynamics in a Plasmonic Nanocavity: Results and discussion

-The Gaussian spectral density is discretized into 100 classical modes that are evenly spaced in energy and extend out to $\pm3\sigma$.
+The Gaussian spectral density is discretized into classical modes that are evenly spaced in energy and extend out to $\pm3\sigma$.
+For all simulations in this study, we use 100 classical cavity modes.
+This number of modes was chosen to provide high resolution for the mode populations, but the dynamics were observed to be well converged with only 50 modes.
 All photon modes are initialized with zero momentum and zero displacement.
 For each \ohba~calculation, $\omega_0$ was set to be the S$_0$ to S$_1$ transition frequency obtained from NEO-TDDFT at that geometry.
 The corresponding excitation energy, $\Delta E_{\text{S}_1}$, is 3.91 eV for the S$_0$ geometry and 3.29 eV for the constrained S$_1$ geometry.
 The energy-resolved cavity emission $I_k$ is directly proportional to the mode population, $\langle \hat{a}_k^\dagger \hat{a}_k\rangle = \frac{1}{2\hbar\omega_k}(p^2_k(t) + \omega^2_k q^2_k(t))$, via Eq. \ref{eq:emission}.
 Therefore, the cavity dynamics can be observed by plotting the mode-specific emission as a function of cavity mode frequency $\omega_k$ and time.
 For the cavity emission to effectively probe the ultrafast excited-state dynamics, we must assume that cavity loss constitutes the dominant radiative loss channel, as opposed to intrinsic molecular fluorescence.
 This assumption is supported by the fluorescence lifetime of \ohba, which has been experimentally determined to be on the order of tens of picoseconds, about three orders of magnitude longer than the decay time of lossy nanocavities.\cite{Stock_Bizjak_Lochbrunner_2002}